 Coolidge gave a speech praising the Boy Scouts of America in a ceremony honoring Sir Robert Baden-Powell on May 1, 1926.
 He said they had protected birds and wildlife, reforested woods and cooperated with churches to promote wholesome reading.
 They also carried out ‘safety first’ campaigns, helped in Liberty-loan and get-out-the-vote campaigns.

 “If every boy in the United States between the ages of 12 and 17 could be placed under the wholesome influences of the scout program and should live up to the scout oath and rules, we would hear fewer pessimistic words as to the future of our Nation,” Coolidge said during that address.

-The photo was taken a year before; the caption reads, “President greets visiting boy scouts.
-1500 boy scouts from N.Y., N.J., & Conn. making annual pilgrimage to the Capitol being greeted at the White House by President Coolidge.”
+The photo was taken a year before.
+It shows 1,500 boy scouts from New York, New Jersey and Connecticut making their annual pilgrimage to the Capito.
+President Coolidge greeted them at the White House.

 Photo courtesy Library of Congress, American Memory, ‘Prosperity and Thrift: The Coolidge Era and the Consumer Economy, 1921-1929.’